primitive/quantum-wordpress/README.md

 Follow these steps to install it:

-- Download the [WPGraphQL repo](https://github.com/wp-graphql/wp-graphql) as a ZIP archive.
 - Inside your WordPress admin, go to **Plugins** and then click **Add New**.

 ![Add new plugin](./docs/plugins-add-new.png)